Work Order Settings

 In the Work Order Statuses section, you can define the different statuses for tracking the progress of work orders.

-Default statuses include Draft, In Progress, and Done
+Example: Default statuses include Draft, In Progress, and Done

 3. Creating or Removing Statuses